JeffWDH/bm6-battery-monitor/README.md

 - Python 3.12.5
 - bleak 0.22.2
 - pycryptodome 3.20.0

+# ESPHome
+Under the ESPHome directory you can find a configuration that will allow you to read your BM6 battery monitor using an ESP32 and ESPHome.
+This was tested on ESPHome 2024.8.0 and may break at any time...

+# Reverse Engineering
 For details on how I reverse engineered this, see the below post:
 https://www.tarball.ca/posts/reverse-engineering-the-bm6-ble-battery-monitor/

+# Credits
 I wouldn't have been able to create this without the following resources:
 https://github.com/KrystianD/bm2-battery-monitor/blob/master/.docs/reverse_engineering.md
 https://doubleagent.net/bm2-reversing-the-ble-protocol-of-the-bm2-battery-monitor/
 https://www.youtube.com/watch?v=lhLff9VACU4